materialsproject/fireworks/docs/queue_tutorial.rst

 The advantage of this low-tech system is that it is quite durable; if your queue system goes down or you delete a job from the queue, there are zero repercussions.
 You don't have to tell FireWorks to run those jobs somewhere else, because FireWorks never knew about your queue in the first place.
 In addition, if you are running on multiple machines and the queue becomes backlogged on one of them, it does not matter at all.
 Your job stuck in the queue is not preventing high-priority jobs from running on other machines.

-There are also some disadvantages to this simple system, and we'll discuss a more advanced system in which FireWorks is aware of your queue in a future tutorial.
-However, we suggest that you get things working simply first.
+There are also some disadvantages to this simple system, which we'll discuss at the end of the tutorial.
+We'll also direct you on how to overcome these limitations if needed.
+For now, we suggest that you get things working simply.

 Launch a single job through a queue
 ===================================